Dec 06, 2023

 Tacking all the tuition and fees for an online PhD in communications can be challenging.
 For detailed information on finding and securing grants, scholarships, and financial aid, please visit our ultimate guide to PhD scholarships.
 Also see our comprehensive resource on PhD fellowships.

-When researching online programs, whether in communications or in other disciplines, always pay attention to accreditation.
-Each program you consider should hold regional accreditation from one of the twelve active accrediting bodies recognized by the U.S. Department of Education.
-This is the same accreditation as Harvard, Yale, and other top institutions in the U.S., and the required accreditation to apply for and receive federal student aid.
-If your potential online communications doctoral program doesn’t have this accreditation, skip it and move on.
+When researching online programs for a PhD in communications, it is important to pay close attention to the accreditation status of each prospective program.
+Make sure that each program has regional accreditation from one of the twelve active accrediting bodies recognized by the U.S. Department of Education – this is the same level of accreditation as top institutions like Harvard and Yale, as well as other leading schools in the U.S., and is also required for applicants to obtain federal student aid.
+Any online communications PhD program without this accreditation should be avoided.

 Salaries in Communication